bigskysoftware/htmx/www/essays/template-fragments.md

 #end
 ```

 Now we have two templates.
+We can now render the `archive-ui.html` template separately, but this split reduces the
-This reduces the visibility of the archiving feature: it is less obvious what is going on
+visibility of the archiving feature: it is less obvious what is going on when you are looking just at the `detail.html`
+template.

-when you are looking just at the `detail.html` template.
-When pushed to extremes, decomposing templates like this can
+When pushed to extremes, decomposing templates like this can lead to quite a few small template fragments which, in
-lead to quite a few small template fragments which, in total, become difficult to reason about.
+total, become difficult to reason about.

 ### Template Fragments To The Rescue

 To address this issue, chill templates has a `#fragment` directive.
 This directive allows you to specify a block of
 content within a template and render _just that bit of content_: